 Hiss visible stiffened.

 “Now Hiss, you have two choices before you.
-Either you can drop all this nonsense or we return to the Law of the Jungle for a while and you and I can fight me for my lands.
+Either you can drop all this nonsense you have greedily dreamed up or you and I return to the Law of the Jungle and fight over our disputed lands.
 Which is it to be?”

 Hiss looked a little uneasy at the prospect of fighting Amir.
 Hiss was good with words but little else.
 Amir on the other hand was known for his strength and bravery.